Christiancode-beep/printf/README.md

 **printf**

-This is the first group project for done by Christian Anichebe and Ogbodo Ogonna for ALX Software Engineering program, which involves
+This is the first group project for done by **Christian Anichebe and Ogbodo Ogonna for ALX Software Engineering program**, which involves

 replicating a formatted output conversion for standard C program printf and calling it as **_printf.**